Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*The custom intro video is bugging out.*"

-If you are having issues with the custom Keizaal intro video enable the "Restore Vanilla Intro Video" mod in the Optionals section of Mod Organizer.
+If you are having issues with the custom Keizaal intro video, enable the "Restore Vanilla Intro Video" mod in the Optionals section of Mod Organizer.

 ### "*Skyrim is capped at 72 FPS.*"